Hardware Sustainability & Framework Laptops

 Also available on Apple Podcasts and as an audio or video podcast on Spotify.

-In the tech industry, sustainability is often a challenge — especially when it comes to hardware.
-Companies routinely cycle through laptops every few years, producing mountains of e-waste.
+In the tech industry, sustainability is often a challenge -- especially when it comes to hardware.
+Companies routinely cycle their employees through laptops every few years, producing mountains of e-waste.
+Nearly every tech professional has that "shelf of laptops" of old, discarded laptops that aged-out of daily-driver usefulness.
 We wanted to do better.

-So, we made the switch to Framework — a company building modular laptops with repairability , longevity , and the environment in mind.
+So, we made the switch to Framework: a company building modular laptops (and now desktops!) with repairability , longevity , and the environment in mind.

 The Challenge of Sustainability in Tech